Thursday

 “Really?
 Did you buy it?”

-“I told the guy I needed time to get some cash from the bank.
-He is to return at noon.”
+“I told the guy I needed time to get some cash from the

 “Good work.”